5 Reasons Why You Should Be Playing Battlerite

 Once you complete the tutorial in Battlerite, you’re thrown straight into the thick of it, with ranked play available from the get-go.
 There’s no need to play a set amount of games and grind up account levels in order to access the ranked modes.
-There’s no runes or talents or gear pickups to farm in order to get a competitive edge.
+There are no runes or talents or gear pickups to farm in order to get a competitive edge.

 You simply select your character of choice and hit the Play button, and that’s that.
 The only difference between you and your opponent is how skilled you are, and anything you unlock is purely cosmetic.
 Each round of play sees you selecting a single “Battlerite” trait from among a max of three to improve one of your basic abilities, and these reset for every match.
-Beyond that, it’s completely a matter to who is better -- you and your allies, or the other guys.
+Beyond that, it’s completely a matter of who is better -- you and your allies, or the other guys.

 It focuses on player skill and timing rather than luck.

 Every character has a host of abilities, and the tricky part of the game is learning what all of them do so you’re prepared to fight as (or against) them.
 The aforementioned Battlerite traits will alter your abilities slightly, but not dramatically.
 Beyond that, every single ability in the game has set damage, set effects, and a set duration.
 There aren’t any critical strikes, and there’s no RNG.

 What matters is how and when you use your skills.
 The only thing stopping you is their cooldowns or energy.
 Every character has at least one ability to provide some kind of movement or escape, and everyone has at least one defensive ability.
 The difference between victory or defeat is using them at the right times to prevent or create the most devastating assaults.
 There’s also an energy bar that builds upon successful attacks, so generating and rationing its use into your abilities -- or saving it up for your ultimate attack -- is key.